potamides/DeTikZify/detikzify/webui/README.md

 **Image Editor** You can draw sketches in the integrated image editor, but its feature set is quite limited.
-If you are not satisfied with the synthesized Ti*k*Z programs, try drawing more elaborate sketches in an editor of your choice and upload them into the UI.
+If you are not satisfied with the synthesized Ti*k*Z programs, try drawing more elaborate sketches in an editor of your choice (perhaps with graphics primitives) and upload them into the UI.
+Alternatively, experimenting with line thickness and/or colors in the integrated editor might also help.

 **Input Postprocessing** Furthermore, please note that all input images are cropped to the smallest square around their content and then resized to the